IBM-Bluemix-Docs/certificate-manager/ha-dr.md

 ## General Data Protection Regulation (GDPR)
 {: #compliance-gdpr}

-The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, while imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
-The Regulation also introduces rules relating to the free movement of personal data within and outside the EU.
-For more information, see the [IBM privacy statement](https://www.ibm.com/privacy/).
+The EU seeks to give their citizens control over their personal data by creating harmonized data protection.
+To do so, they use a law framework, which is known as the GDPR, to impose strict rules on those who host and process data; regardless of where they're located.
+The regulation also introduces rules that relate to the free movement of personal data within and outside the EU.
+For more information, see [IBM privacy statement](https://www.ibm.com/privacy/).

 ## High availability and disaster recovery
 {: #ha-dr}